fernandopassaia/app_fullstackdemo/README.md

 ### .NET Core 3.1 C# + EF Core (SQLServer).
 Rich Architecture DDD/SOLID using:

-Rich Modeling (Models-Entities, Enums, ValueObjects) (read below for the Business Logic)
+* Rich Modeling (Models-Entities, Enums, ValueObjects) (read below for the Business Logic)

-Api REST + Handlers to Deal with the Requests + Dependency Injection
+* Api REST + Handlers to Deal with the Requests + Dependency Injection

-JWT Token to Auth Parts + Claims + JSON to Data
+* JWT Token to Auth Parts + Claims + JSON to Data

-Handler Layer (you can also call it as "Service") to "orchestrate" the requests
+* Handler Layer (you can also call it as "Service") to "orchestrate" the requests

-Repositories Layer + Unit of Work + 3 CRUDS (EF Code First)
+* Repositories Layer + Unit of Work + 3 CRUDS (EF Code First)

-CQRS to Receive Queries and Comands and Return Results
+* CQRS to Receive Queries and Comands and Return Results

-Validation by Contracts on Commands (Fail-Fast Validations)
+* Validation by Contracts on Commands (Fail-Fast Validations)

-Pattern (BaseCommandResult) for the Returns of the API on a Well-defined type
+* Pattern (BaseCommandResult) for the Returns of the API on a Well-defined type

-Shared Project (classlib) for Field Formaters, Validations, Cryptografy
+* Shared Project (classlib) for Field Formaters, Validations, Cryptografy

-Mock-DataCreator to fill start-database with some test-data
+* Mock-DataCreator to fill start-database with some test-data

-Unit-Tests for Commands, Queries, Repositories, Entities and Handlers
+* Unit-Tests for Commands, Queries, Repositories, Entities and Handlers
 * Note: DataBase can be Easily replaced (to Postgres, MySQL) once layers are very well separated.

 ## FrontEnd:

-### Angular 8 + Angular Material Panel + Login + Auth + 3 Full-CRUDS:
+### Angular 9 + Angular Material Panel + Login + Auth + 3 Full-CRUDS + Detail screen:

-Complete Panel to Login + DashBoard + 3 Entire CRUDS (read below for the Business Logic)
+* Complete Panel to Login + DashBoard + 3 Entire CRUDS (read below for the Business Logic)

-Nice Interface using Angular Material, Modals, MatTable, Chartlist and more...
+* Nice Interface using Angular Material, Modals, MatTable, Chartlist and more.

-CQRS Models and Interfaces based on BackEnd (Queries, Commands and Results)
+* CQRS Models and Interfaces based on BackEnd (Commands and Results)

-Layer for the Services and API Communication - Capable to Catch Results and Display Messages (and backend-errors) without programming separated code to catch messages for each service/screen (httpinterceptor).
+* Layer for the Services and API Communication - Capable to Catch Results and Display Messages (like good result or list of validation-errors) coming from the backend (you'll not need to catch on each service or screen the messages to display to user what happens) (httpinterceptor)

-Separated Modules and Rotes Files for better Organization.
+* Separated Modules and Rotes Files for better Organization.

-Shared Services for Dialogs, Notification Messages, Modal Screens, Enum Description.
+* Shared Services for Dialogs, Notification Messages, Modal Screens, Enum Description.

-Capability to catch BaseCommandResult and show good message or array of errors from BackEnd.

-Auth Guard / Auth Interceptor to Deal Perfectly with the Tokens, Authentication, Headers (401/403).
+* Auth Guard / Auth Interceptor to Deal Perfectly with the Tokens, Authentication, Headers (401/403).

 ## Mobile:

 ### React-Native + Device-Info:
 Login Screen that Will Communicate with the BackEnd for Auth and Store the JWT.

-DashBoard to Show the Device Basic Information about the Device (Brand, Model, Android Version, Device Id):
-DashBoard will also add the Device to the BackEnd, so the Panel will display a List of Devices per Users.
+Once Logged, MobileApp will allow user to add this device to the account with the Details of the Device (Imei, PhoneNumber, Serial, manufacturer, model).
+Once Registered, Device and it's info will appears on the Panel > User > Equipment list.

 ------------------------------------------------------------------------------------------------------------